 Dr. Tricia Donovan is currently the Principal, eCampus at NSCC.
 She has over twenty years experience with online, distance and digital education with colleges, universities and consortia.
 She was the Executive Director, eCampusAlberta for 15 years and works closely with the eCampus organizations across Canada and in partnership with WCET in the United States.
 She has experience in working with online and digital learning strategic planning, quality assurance in online learning and consultation.
 Tricia also serves as Project Lead for the National Survey and is a Director of the Board.

 Nicole Johnson currently serves as Research Director, Canadian Digital Learning Research Association.
-She was the primary author for the 2019 National Report and works closely with Dr. Tony Bates, Dr. Jeff Seaman and Dr. Tricia Donovan.
-She is currently an online PhD student, at the Open University of Catalonia, Spain while residing in Abbotsford, B.C.
-Nicole also works as a Research Assistant at Royal Roads University and completed her Masters in Education Technology and B.Ed at UBC.
+She was the primary author for the CDLRA/ACRFL 2019 National Report and works closely with Dr. Tony Bates, Dr. Jeff Seaman and Dr. Tricia Donovan.
+Nicole completed her Master of Educational Technology degree online through UBC and also holds Bachelor degrees in Education and Human Kinetics from UBC.
+Additionally, Nicole is currently part of a research team at Royal Roads University that is exploring the nature of academics’ online participation over time.

 Dr. Tony Bates is currently a Senior Advisor at the Chang School of Continuing Education, Ryerson University.
 He is also a Research Associate at Contact North|Contact Nord.
 He has 50 years experience in using technology for teaching, including teaching online, managing online programs, conducting research into educational technologies, and consulting on digital learning strategies and management.
 Tony has pioneered the Canadian National Survey and is a Director of the Board, CDLRA/ACRFL.